searxng/searxng/docs/dev/makefile.rst

 .. _Pylint: https://www.pylint.org/

 Pylint_ is known as one of the best source-code, bug and quality checker for the Python programming language.
-The pylint profile used in the SearXNG project is found in project's root folder :origin:`.pylintrc`.
+The pylint profile used in the Zhensa project is found in project's root folder :origin:`.pylintrc`.

 .. _make search.checker: